Bioconductor/bioconductor.org/content/help/support/posting-guide.md

 * Read the vignettes for the package in question using `browseVignettes("somepkg")`.
 Search the vignette text for sections relevant to your question.
 * Read the relevant R documentation.
 If you are having trouble with function `somefunc`, read the relevant sections of `?somefunc`, including the sections about function arguments and function output.
 * Search the support site for similar posts.
-The best way to search the support site is using [Google](https://google.com) by starting with `site:support.bioconductor.org` followed by a set of keywords and the package name.
+The best way to search the support site is using [Google](https://google.com) by starting with `site:support.bioconductor.org` followed by a space and a set of keywords and the package name.
-* If the support site search doesn't help, then try searching the [FAQ](/docs/faq/) and [R-help](https://tolstoy.newcastle.edu.au/R/) archives for similar posts.
+* If searching the support site with Google doesn't help, then try searching the [FAQ](/docs/faq/) and [R-help](https://tolstoy.newcastle.edu.au/R/) archives for similar posts.